rbaumbach/BoxSimpleOAuth/README.md

 1. Add BoxSimpleOAuth to your Podfile `pod 'BoxSimpleOAuth'`.
 2. Install the pod(s) by running `pod install`.
 3. Add BoxSimpleOAuth to your files with `#import <BoxSimpleOAuth/BoxSimpleOAuth.h>`.

+### Carthage

+1. Add `github "rbaumbach/BoxSimpleOAuth"` to your Cartfile.
+2. [Follow the directions](https://github.com/Carthage/Carthage#getting-started) to add the dynamic framework to your target.

 ### Clone from Github